Becoming a New Student Organization

 - Find a faculty or staff member that is willing to serve as your adviser.

 - Encourage 2 or 3 students to take a leadership role in the organization.
 This is good experience and looks great on your resume.
 All organizations should have at least a President, Vice President, Treasurer, and Secretary.

 - Fill out the New Student Organization Registration Packet on Peay Link (link below) and submit it online.
-You will need the following to complete the online registration:

 - The SOC VP will contact you with any corrections that may need to be made to your information or constitution.